henron1/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+They're used to persist data throught the user session and provide no need to keep rentering credentials.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt encrypts the plain text password into a hash and provides a key to match with upon login.

 1. What does bcrypt do to slow down attackers?

+It sets a time delay complexity while hashing the password.
+Also the hasing in general is quite a bit of a deterrant.

 1. What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Project Set Up